 Distributed inference becomes necessary when KV offloading on a single GPU cannot fully relieve memory pressure.
-We currently focus on single-node, multi-GPU serving where a single entire model is configued to use all GPUs within a node.
+We currently focus on single-node, multi-GPU serving where a single model is configured to use all GPUs within a node.
 In this scenario, tensor parallelism (TP)~\cite{megatron-ml}, which symmetrically shards weights and computations across the GPUs, is the most suitable among common parallelism strategies.
 Pipeline parallelism (PP)~\cite{gpipe} can also be adopted to reduce per-GPU memory demand, but it depends on microbatches to hide pipeline bubbles.
 Unlike training, serving handles requests that arrive stochastically, so microbatches rarely stay full and pipeline stages can sit idle.

 We extend \ours{} to support TP and validate its effectiveness experimentally in~\autoref{fig:tp_tbt}.
-With symmetric sharding and shared memory bandwidth, a KV placement computed for one worker is expected to be optimal for all workers. \ours{} therefore runs the solver on one worker and broadcasts the resulting placement to the others.
-The Runtime Executor of each worker then installs the placement synchronously, thereby maintaining consistent KV placement across workers.

-We note that PP and data parallelism (DP)~\cite{DP} are typically more desirable choices over TP when serving scales to multiple nodes with slower interconnects.
+With symmetric sharding and shared memory bandwidth, a KV placement computed for one worker is expected to be optimal for all workers. \ours{} runs the solver on one worker and broadcasts the resulting placement to the others.
+The Runtime Executor of each worker installs the placement synchronously, thereby maintaining consistent KV placement across workers.
+We note that PP and data parallelism (DP)~\cite{DP} are typically more desirable choices than TP when serving scales to multiple nodes with slower interconnects.
 Since PP incurs lower communication costs than TP, a single model instance can be organized with PP across nodes and TP within each node.
 DP is used to scale out further by coordinating multiple model instances via a global scheduler.
 We leave extension to these scenarios as future work. }